 3. When the Malwarebytes scan is complete click the Remove Selected button.

-4. To finish the Malwarebytes scan and remove detected threats click the Finish button and restart your computer if promoted to do so.
+4. To finish the Malwarebytes scan and remove detected threats click the Finish button and restart your computer if prompted to do so.

-6. Open HitmanPro and click Next to start scanning your computer. *If you are using the free version you may chose to create a copy or perform a one-time scan.
+6. Open HitmanPro and click Next to start scanning your computer. *If you are using the free version you may choose to create a copy or perform a one-time scan.